UWNETLAB/tidyextractors/README.rst

 Features
 -----------------

-* Extract data with minimal effort.
+* Extracts data with minimal effort.
-* Readable code that requires minimal documentation to understand.
+* Creates readable code that requires minimal explanation.
 * Exports Pandas Dataframes to maximize compatibility with the Python data science ecosystem.

 A Quick Example